-Having these items purchased and organized before a storm is announced for your hometown means you’re not fighting for them with everyone else in a panic before the storm hits and the shelves are bare.
-It also means you’ll be able to pull everything together quickly whether you need to evacuate or not.
-Even for those who don’t live in a coastal area, these plans are appropriate for those who experience tornados, earthquakes, and wild fires.
+Getting these items purchased and organized before a storm is announced for your area will save you time, keep you from fighting for them when everyone else is panicking and the shelves are bare.
+It also means you’ll be able to move quickly if you need to evacuate.
+Even for those of us who don’t live in coastal areas, this exercise is helpful in the event of tornados, earthquakes, and wild fires.

 What do you think?
 Share your suggestions, questions, comments, and experiences with me on my Facebook, Google +, and LinkedIn pages.
 I’d love to hear from you!